kaushal866/demo1/README.md

 # demo1
-it is very bright like "UGADLYA SARKHA" it is very dark like "MAVALALYA SARKHA"
+it is very bright like "UGADLYA SARKHA" and it is very dark like "MAVALALYA SARKHA"